sjaehn/BShapr/README.md

 # B.Slizzr
-Repository: BSlizzr
+formerly known as B.Slicer

-Description: LV2 audio effect plugin.
-This plugin slices stereo audio input signals with a length up to 1 bar into up to 16 pieces.
-Each slice can be levelled up or down.
-The result can be a step sequencer-like effect.
+Description: LV2 audio effect plugin for sequenced slicing of stereo audio input signals.
+Each slice can be levelled up or down to get a step sequencer-like effect.

 ![screenshot](https://raw.githubusercontent.com/sjaehn/bmusic-bslicer/master/Screenshot.png "Screenshot from B.Slizzr")